SeeTwoH6/TSE/README.md

 What have we done?
 Adam - Constructing debug menu WIP
-EMily - Basic app design, basic database design, started T&Cs Sven - Nothing
+Emily - Basic app design, basic database design, started T&Cs Sven -
 Ethan - Made a document of games and other tasks like comp vision.
 Games are Reaction Time, Counting Block, Balancing Game, Memory Game.
 Using agile methodology.